D1ffic00lt/computer-vision/README.md

 Your task is to write a program for gesture recognition and integrate it into aikar.
 Possible gestures: the thumb up indicates forward movement, the thumb down indicates backward movement, the index finger to the left and to the right indicate turns to the left and to the right, respectively, and the clenched fist indicates a stop.

 ### Eyes detection

+Your task is to write a program for blinking recognition and integrate it into aikar.
+A single blink indicates a turn of the wheels by 70, 90 and 110 degrees, a double blink indicates a stop and start of movement.